-Total Evercore revenue is estimated at \$41 to \$43 million in the second quarter of 2006, compared to total revenue of \$14 million in the second quarter of 2005.
-Our Advisory segment revenue is estimated at \$38 to \$40 million of our revenue in the second quarter of 2006, compared to \$12 million of our revenue in the second quarter of 2005.
-Our Investment Management segment generated approximately \$2.5 to \$3 million of our revenue in the second quarter of 2006, compared to \$2 million of our revenue in the second quarter of 2006 included approximately \$(0.2) million of carried interest and investment losses associated with entities that will not be contributed to Evercore LP in the Reorganization.
+Total Evercore revenue was \$43.5 million in the second quarter of 2006, compared to total revenue of \$14.3 million in the second quarter of 2005.
+Our Advisory segment revenue was \$40.2 million of our revenue in the second quarter of 2006, compared to \$12.2 million of our revenue in the second quarter of 2005.
+Our Investment Management segment generated \$3.2 million of our revenue in the second quarter of 2006, compared to \$2.0 million of our revenue in the second quarter of 2005.
+We estimate that Investment Management revenue during the second quarter of 2006 included approximately \$(0.2) million of carried interest and investment losses associated with entities that will not be contributed to Evercore LP in the Reorganization.

-Total Evercore operating expenses are estimated at \$18 to \$20 million in the second quarter of 2006, compared to total operating expenses of \$12 million in the second quarter of 2005.
+Total Evercore operating expenses were \$17.9 million in the second quarter of 2006, compared to total operating expenses of \$12.0 million in the second quarter of 2005.

-Evercore operating income is estimated to be in the range of approximately \$21 to \$25 million in the second quarter of 2006, compared to operating income of \$2 million in the second quarter of 2005.
+Evercore operating income was \$25.6 million in the second quarter of 2006, compared to operating income of \$2.3 million in the second quarter of 2005.

-Protego's revenue is estimated at \$4 million in the second quarter of 2006, with estimated advisory revenue of \$3 million and estimated investment management revenue of \$1 million.
-Protego's operating expenses were estimated at \$3 million in the second quarter of 2006.
+Protego's revenue was \$4.3 million in the second quarter of 2006, with advisory revenue of \$3.5 million and investment management revenue of \$0.6 million.
+Protego's operating expenses were \$3.0 million in the second quarter of 2006.